hasgeek/events/_fifthelephant_events/2017-aug-ds-bootcamp.md

     #### Day 3: HackerMath for Machine Learning *(Sunday, 3rd Sept)*

+    Math literacy, including proficiency in Linear Algebra and Statistics, is a must for anyone learning data science.
+The goal of this day is to introduce the key concepts from these domains that get used repeatedly in data science applications.
+Our approach is what we call the “Hacker’s way”.
+Instead of going back to formulae and proofs, we will teach the concepts by writing code and in practical applications.
+Concepts don’t remain sticky if the usage is not made apparent.

     - Linear Algebra
       - Matrix: Basics, Inverse
       - Solve for `Ax=b` for `nxn`